fbpx

 Since you are not infected by the live virus with the vaccine, it is not like a typical case of the flu, in which you want to rest to give your body a chance to heal.

-That being said, your body is adjusting to the vaccine and the immune system needs time to adapt.
-If you are feeling run down, tired, or having other symptoms, it can be best to listen to your body and take a rest day or two if you feel the need.
+Your body is adjusting to the vaccine, and the immune system needs time to adapt.
+If you feel run down, tired, or have other symptoms, it can be best to listen to your body and rest a day or two if you feel the need.

-You may be paranoid about missing a day of your scheduled training, especially if they have big race on the horizon.
+You may be paranoid about missing a scheduled training day, especially if they have a big race on the horizon.

-That’s a fair point, but remember you don’t have to be 100% perfect in your training to have a great end result, as long as you are usually consistent.
-It can take up to ten days of no training at all to affect your fitness, and if you’ve been training at all too hard, the rest may even do your body good.
+That’s a fair point, but remember, you don’t have to be 100% perfect in your training to have a great result, as long as you are usually consistent.
+It can take up to ten days of no training to affect your fitness, and if you’ve been training too hard, the rest may even do your body good.

-Having a headache can cause your mental focus to be off, as well as the pounding of running on the pavement not helping.
+A headache can cause your mental focus to be off, and the pounding of running on the pavement does not help.
 Nausea is never desired on the run.

-If you have any symptoms that you are allergic to the shot, such as hives, swelling or wheezing, or you notice yourself getting short of breath when you normally wouldn’t in your run, call your doctor.
+If you have any symptoms that you are allergic to the shot, such as hives, swelling, or wheezing, or you notice yourself getting short of breath when you usually wouldn’t in your run, call your doctor.

 You can also plan to get the shot with your running schedule in mind.
-Hope for the best but plan for the worst – you can schedule it for a recovery day or easier workout day, “just in case.”
+You can hope for the best but plan for the worst – can schedule it for a recovery day or a more leisurely workout day, “just in case.”

 As for the possible pain in your arm, the shot is a muscle-based vaccine, so if you are up to it, exercising and using your arm can make the pain go away faster.

 So, I encourage you to go by how you feel on the day.
-It’s a good thing for you to tune in, be mindful, and listen to your body before starting any workout.
+It’s good to tune in, be mindful, and listen to your body before starting any workout.

 Comments